PhilMele/M2Project/readme.md

 ## 6. Bugs & Considerations for the future <a name="bugs"></a>

 ### 6.0 Current bugs <a name="current-bugs"></a>
-The only known bug at this time is within `npcConversation()`: for some reason the logic loops over itself 3 times before moving on to the next function.
+The only known bugs at this time are within `npcConversation()` (for some reason the logic loops over itself 3 times before moving on to the next function) and in the healing system within a very specific scenario.

-This bug can be seen in the console by adding a print statement with `npcConversation()`
+**Regarding `npcConversation()`**: this bug can be seen in the console by adding a print statement with `npcConversation()`

 This resulted in the the hero recieving the muplier value timed by 3.